sangralArsha/Retail-Profit-Analysis/README.md

 INSIGHTS

-1. South region produces the least profit.
+1. The South region produces the least profit.
 When narrowed by year/quarter, South consistently shows the lowest profit.

 2. Office Supplies is the weakest category.
 Every low-profit or loss-making product comes from Office Supplies.

-3.OIC Thumb Tacks is the weakest product from office supplies
+3. OIC Thumb Tacks is the weakest product from office supplies

 4. High discounts strongly reduce profit margins.
 Scatterplot confirms: Discounts > 10–20% destroy margins.

 5. Shipping cost further reduces margin.
-Higher shipping = lower margin, especially in South and in Office Supplies.
+Higher shipping costs = lower margin, especially in the South and in Office Supplies.

 6. Decomposition tree confirms the root cause.
 Path: